CCNY-MSK Partnership Training Programs

 Partnership Undergraduate Research Training (PURT)

-The CCNY-MSK Partnership's Training Core offers the PURT program for undergraduate students.
+The CCNY-MSK Partnership's Research Education Core offers the PURT program for undergraduate students.
 The primary goals of PURT are to implement joint education and training opportunities between CCNY and MSK in order to attract minority students at all levels in their academic careers to be engaged in cancer research, and to support their career development.
 We prepare our trainees for laboratory positions and for graduate work.
 Trainees compete for a summer research placement based on their academic performance and recommendation letters.
 The PURT also offers a year long series of seminars in which invited speakers from various institutions discuss various aspects of career development and research opportunities for trainees entering doctoral programs.
 Trainees are required to take a course on ethics in biomedicine and research.
 Trainees are required to present their work at national and local meetings.

-There are several different research tracks:
+There are four different research tracks:

 1. PURT